 The utility of a cash-settled contract for risk management and price discovery would be significantly impaired if the cash settlement price is not a reliable or robust indicator of the value of the underlying commodity or instrument.
 Accordingly, careful consideration should be given to the potential for manipulation or distortion of the cash settlement price, as well as the reliability of that price as an indicator of cash market values.
 Appropriate consideration also should be given to the commercial acceptability, public availability, and timeliness of the price series that is used to calculate the cash settlement price.

 Documentation demonstrating that the settlement price index is a reliable indicator of market values and conditions and is commonly used as a reference index by industry/market agents should be provided.
 Such documentation may take on various forms, including carefully documented interview results with knowledgeable agents.

 The Contract is not readily susceptible to manipulation for a number of reasons.
-First, the underlying market for the Contract has depth and liquidity, making manipulation very difficult to achieve.
+First, the underlying asset for the Contract is an excluded commodity as defined in section 1a(19) of the Commodity Exchange Act, making manipulation very difficult to achieve.
 Second, the management and calculation of the reference price is based on clear and comprehensive rules.
 Third, as noted above, the method for calculating the cash settlement price - involving upfront fee payments, fixed quarterly cash payments, and (in the case of a credit event) a contingent payment - is widely used and generally accepted by market participants.
-And last, BSEF has a robust market surveillance program that is effectively able to surveil this market, detect uncommon activity, and investigate any such activity for signs of manipulation.
+And last, BSEF has a market surveillance program that is designed to surveil this market, detect uncommon activity, and investigate any such activity for signs of manipulation.